-The Company has achieved API certification and licensing for its SAE Viscosity Grade 5W-30 formulation.
+The Company achieved API certification and licensing for its SAE Viscosity Grade 5W-30 formulation in August 2019.
 The Company may now utilize the Resource Conserving, SN Plus and ILSAC GF-5 designations on its ReGen[TM] product.
 The Company is now listed on the API Directory of Licensees.
-At this time, the Company believes it is one of only three companies certified by API for a re-refined base oil.
+Subsequent to the period ended September 30, 2019, the Company was successful in licensing its 5W-20 and 10W-30 PCMO formulations with API.

 This is a significant milestone for the Company and is the culmination of several years' work.
-API licensing and certification will lead to higher prices for the Company's base oil offtakes over uncertified base oils.
-Working with a petroleum additives firm will enhance the Company's product marketing efforts, introducing blenders from around North America to the Company's ReGenTM base oil.
+API licensing and certification will lead to higher prices for the Company's base oil offtakes over uncertified PCMO fomulations' base oils.
+Working with a petroleum additives firm will enhance the Company's product marketing efforts, introducing blenders from around North America to the Company's ReGen[TM] base oil.
 The Company's management believes these recent developments will significantly enhance the value of the Company's offtake from the perspective of potential institutional investors.